lucemans/show/icann75/slides.md

 <!--
 (the ens dao),

-a non profit organization that utalizes them to fund other public goods,
+a non profit organization that utalizes them to fund public goods,

 and projects in the ecosystem.
 -->